SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Download Lack of Awareness Human Factor Newsletter Template

 Therefore, humans need to be viewed as a solution rather than a problem to be controlled.
-Moreover, the Human Factors Dirty Dozen need to be understood simply as a default state to “work up” from, rather than “stay away” from.
+Moreover, the Human Factors Dirty Dozen needs to be understood simply as a default state to “work up” from, rather than “stay away” from.

 Related Aviation Human Factors Articles